 Spoon into a smallish baking dish or crock.
 Set aside.

 Make your topping.
-Melt the vegan buttery spread in a small skillet and add the sliced almonds.
-Stir to coat.
+Melt the butter (or Earth Balance) in a small skillet and add the sliced almonds.
+Stir briefly to coat.

 Add the buttered almonds to the top of the artichoke dip.

 Bake in the center of a preheated oven for about 20 minutes, till bubbly around the edges and heated through.